 Applies to: User Mailbox, Journal Mailbox, Office 365 Mailbox

-Administrators can delegate a mailbox or a folder to users, user groups, or email addresses using the Command Center.
+Administrators and master users can delegate a mailbox or a folder to users, user groups, or email addresses.

-Note: The administrator must have the Share capability on the Exchange virtual client where the Exchange mailbox is configured.
+Note: The administrator must have the Share capability on the Exchange virtual machine where the Exchange mailbox is configured.

 - From the navigation pane, go to Protect > Applications > Exchange.

 - Click the Exchange client that contains the mailbox or folder that you want to delegate.

 - On the Mailboxes tab, in the row for the mailbox that you want to delegate, click the action button , and then click Manage > Delegate.

 The Delegate dialog box appears.